Liam is a long-time writer who enjoys learning about and sharing information about health, space, and material sciences.

-Using the method described above successive layers of glass and resin can be layered, ending with glass mat for a paint-able surface.
-I strongly recommend using a primer then finish paint for a professional look.
+Using the method described above, successive layers of glass and resin can be layered, ending with glass mat for a paint-able surface.
+I strongly recommend using a primer and then finish paint for a professional look.
 Paints should be polyurethane or two-part epoxy.
-The two part epoxy paint is tougher, but harder to come by (some states now ban it's use by all but certified professionals).
-Epoxy paint is also better for "immersion service" e.g. use below water.
+The two-part epoxy paint is tougher but harder to come by (some states now ban its use by all but certified professionals).
+Epoxy paint is also better for "immersion service," e.g., use below water.

 All of the steps above assume you are making a repair.

 If, on the other hand, you are adding a new fiber-reinforced coating to, say, a surfboard, boat bottom, or other undamaged object, you do not want to pre-wet.

 You do want the fiber cloth to sit on the object for a few hours.
 Overnight is best, so its shape conforms to the object.
 You will then apply the resin once you are sure the cloth conforms to the shape of the object.
 If you've got wrinkles, smooth them down with your clean, dry, or gloved hands.

 Because it is likely just you doing this, and you don't have a team, limit your work area to three or four square feet.
 There is no reason why you can bond fiber fabric to your surface in steps.